a0still/adktoposit/knowledge_base/markdown/shrink_docs/04_faqs/common_questions.md

 - Open receivings (finalized) - Dollar value impacts Book only on inventory day

 **Why This Matters:**
-When you adjust on-hands or process stolen merchandise, it immediately affects your physical count (SKU) but the financial record (Book) may not update until month-end or inventory day.
+When you adjust on-hands or process stolen merchandise, it immediately affects your system on-hands (SKU) but the financial record (Book) may not update until month-end or inventory day.
 This creates temporary variance that's expected and acceptable.

 **Related Topics:** [Replenishment and On-Hands](../02_processes/replenishment_and_on_hands.md)